 At the end of my previous review, here is where I thought we were.
-At the time of our last market update, two out of the three major U.S. indexes had declined more than the bear market defining decline of 20%.
-Both the Standard and Poor's and NASDAQ Composite had exceeded the 20% hurdle but the Dow bear market as far as the Dow and S&P were concerned while the NASDAQ were well into bear market territory as were the cannabis stocks.
+At the time of our last market update, two out of the three major U.S. indexes had declined more than the bear market defining decline of -20%.
+Both the Standard and Poor's and NASDAQ Composite had exceeded the -20% hurdle but the Dow bynamic Phase of the Bull Market Phase Phase Market Jones Industrial Average had not.
+So, we were very close to being in a bear market as far as the Dow and S&P were concerned while the NASDAQ were well into bear market territory as were the cannabis stocks.
 I thought this might lead to a double bottom in the stock market and a recession 2023.

-Dynamic Phase of the Bull Market Trading Phase Market
+Dynamic Phase of the Bull Market

+Trading Phase Market